What is Flovent HFA?

 - If a child needs help using the inhaler, an adult should help the child use the inhaler with or without a valved holding chamber, which may also be attached to a mask.
 The adult should follow the instructions that came with the valved holding chamber.
 An adult should watch a child use the inhaler to be sure it is used correctly.

 Priming your Flovent HFA inhaler

-- To prime the inhaler, take the cap off the mouthpiece and shake the inhaler well for 5 seconds.
-Then spray the inhaler 1 time into the air away from your face.
-See Figure C. Avoid spraying in eyes.
+- Spray the inhaler 1 time into the air away from your face.
+Avoid spraying in eyes.
+See Figure C.

 - Shake and spray the inhaler like this 3 more times to finish priming it.
 The counter should now read 120.
 See Figure D.

-- You must prime your inhaler again if you have not used it in more than 7 days or if you drop it.
-Take the cap off the mouthpiece and shake the inhaler well for 5 seconds.
+- You must prime your inhaler again if you have not used it in more than 7 days or if you have dropped it.
+To take the cap off the mouthpiece, squeeze the sides of the cap and pull it straight out.
+Shake the inhaler well for 5 seconds.
 Then spray it 1 time into the air away from your face.

 How to use your Flovent HFA inhaler

 Follow these steps every time you use Flovent HFA.

 Step 1.
 Make sure the metal canister fits firmly in the plastic actuator.
 The counter should show through the window in the plastic actuator.